Our Team

 Outside of therapy, I love hiking, rollerblading, skateboarding, tinkering, and making coffee.

-My training and background emphasized “holism", which is a philosophy that implores us to consider each individual in their unique entirety rather than attempting to categorize or use reductionist logic.
-People are complex and unique, and can never be reduced to a simple diagnostic label.
-People are always whole and complete, regardless of where they currently stand in their journey.
+My training and background emphasized “holism", which is a philosophy that emphasizes the individual in their entirety rather than categorizing or using reductionist logic.
 This approach emphasizes personal growth and self-actualization as the primary goals as opposed to symptom-reduction.

-During my undergraduate studies, I volunteered in research labs studying the effects of mindfulness meditation on various metrics of psychological wellbeing.
+During college, I volunteered in research labs studying the effects of mindfulness, meditation, and openness on metrics of psychological wellbeing.
 I’ve always been fascinated by drugs.
 I have worked in a variety of treatment settings with experience in general mental health counseling, addiction counseling, facilitating group therapy, and working with individuals and couples in an outpatient group practice.

 Grace Bryan LCSW